-Evidence shows that MOUDs (buprenorphine and methadone) are very effective in reducing opioid use and in reducing mortality even when used without psychosocial interventions and should not be withheld in patients who refuse or unable to obtain psychosocial interventions.^{6,25} For some patients, medical management may suffice.25 The FDA has approved three medications for the treatment of OUD: buprenorphine, methadone, and naltrexone.26 These three medications together constitute MOUDs.
+Evidence shows that MOUDs (buprenorphine and methadone) are very effective in reducing opioid use and in reducing mortality even when used without psychosocial interventions and should not be withheld in patients who refuse or unable to obtain psychosocial interventions. ^{6,25} For some patients, medical management may suffice.
+25 The FDA has approved three medications for the treatment of OUD: buprenorphine, methadone, and naltrexone.
+26 These three medications together constitute MOUDs.
 Previously, the terms used were Medications for Addiction Treatment or Medication Assisted Therapy.
 Buprenorphine and methadone together constitute Opioid Agonist Therapy for OUD.

-PCPs need to educate patients and family that methadone and buprenorphine do not produce a euphoric high in individuals with OUD due to the high tolerance to opioids that these individuals have developed and due to the unique pharmacodynamic and pharmacokinetic properties of these two opioids.1 They instead minimize withdrawal symptoms and cravings, thereby promoting the normal functioning of the individual with OUD in relationships and activities of daily living.
+PCPs need to educate patients and family that methadone and buprenorphine do not produce a euphoric high in individuals with OUD due to the high tolerance to opioids that these individuals have developed and due to the unique pharmacodynamic and pharmacokinetic properties of these two opioids.
+They instead minimize withdrawal symptoms and cravings, thereby promoting the normal functioning of the individual with OUD in relationships and activities of daily living.
 These medications are best seen as harm-reduction strategies.
 Most patients with OUD need MOUD for several years and some (eg, severe heroin addiction) for decades.
-The ultimate goal may be to wean the patient off these maintenance medications, but this decision needs to be made in collaboration with the patient, family, and team members.7 Tapering of these medications needs to be done very slowly, over months or even years in some cases, only when there has been functional recovery, and when there are no ongoing significant psychosocial stressors or unstable comorbid conditions.
-Otherwise, the risk of relapse is considerable.1 with concurrent use of CNS depressants, primarily benzodiazepines.
+The ultimate goal may be to wean the patient off these maintenance medications, but this decision needs to be made in collaboration with the patient, family, and team members.
+Tapering of these medications needs to be done very slowly, over months or even years in some cases, only when there has been functional recovery, and when there are no ongoing significant psychosocial stressors or unstable comorbid conditions.
+Otherwise, the risk of relapse is considerable.

+In opioid-naïve patients, overdose-related deaths can occur with buprenorphine and methadone but is quite uncommon with buprenorphine use.6 It mainly can happen with concurrent use of CNS depressants, primarily benzodiazepines.
 Overdose death with methadone is more of a concern which is greatly heightened by concurrent use of benzodiazepines and/or alcohol.
-Like other opioid medications, buprenorphine and methadone are sometimes diverted and misused.1 Use of higher doses increases the risk of diversion.5 Some diversion also occurs as patients try to manage withdrawal symptoms on their own.
+Like other opioid medications, buprenorphine and methadone are sometimes diverted and misused.
+Use of higher doses increases the risk of diversion.
+Some diversion also occurs as patients try to manage withdrawal symptoms on their own.
 Diversion of methadone is more common with methadone prescribed for the treatment of pain than for the treatment of OUD.
-Buprenorphine and methadone control cravings better than naltrexone and hence are associated with better outcomes than naltrexone treatment, especially related to mortality reduction.^{1,5} Patient's preference regarding the choice of MOUD needs to be considered.
+Buprenorphine and methadone control cravings better than naltrexone and hence are associated with better outcomes than naltrexone treatment, especially related to mortality reduction.
+Patient's preference regarding the choice of MOUD needs to be considered.